Build your first bot for Microsoft Teams

 Select Create New Project.

 Select Create a new Teams app.

-On the Select capabilities step, select Bot and deselect Tab.
-Press OK.
+In the Select capabilities section, select Bot, deselect Tab and select OK.

-On the Bot registration step, select Create a new bot registration.
+In the Bot registration section, select Create a new bot registration.

 Select a workspace folder.
 A folder will be created within your workspace folder for the project you are creating.